KyberNetwork/hackathon-bounties/README.md

 # Hackathon Bounties
-We were blown away by the projects that integrated with Kyber at ETHSF, and are excited to see what ETHSG can bring!
+We were blown away by the projects that integrated with Kyber at ETHSG, and are excited to see what EDCON can bring!

 <!-- Table Of Contents-->
 [What is Kyber?](#what-is-kyber)<br>